chrplr/PCBS/docs/intro-to-programming-syllabus.rst

 -----------

 * How numbers, text, images are represented in a computer:  https://pcbs.readthedocs.io/en/latest/representing-numbers-images-text.html
-* notion of object oriented programming in python (methods vs class).
+* notion of object oriented programming in python (classes, objects, methods).
 Examples with standard classes (e.g. turtle, tk,...)